camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ## Run Commands for a Tenant

-When a definition is deployed for multiple tenants then a command can be ambiguous (e.g. start a process instance by key).
-If such a command is executed then a `ProcessEngineException` is thrown.
+When a definition is deployed for multiple tenants, a command can be ambiguous (e.g., start a process instance by key).
+If such a command is executed, a `ProcessEngineException` is thrown.
 To run the command successfully, the tenant identifier has to be passed to the command.

 Note that the [transparent access restrictions]({{< relref "#transparent-access-restrictions-for-tenants" >}}) of tenants can omit the tenant identifier if a user is only allowed to see one of the definitions.

 ### Create a Process Instance

-To create an instance by key of a process definition which is deployed for multiple tenants, the tenant identifier has to pass to the {{< javadocref page="?org/camunda/bpm/engine/runtime/ProcessInstantiationBuilder.html" text="ProcessInstantiationBuilder" >}}.
+To create an instance by key of a process definition which is deployed for multiple tenants, the tenant identifier has to be passed to the {{< javadocref page="?org/camunda/bpm/engine/runtime/ProcessInstantiationBuilder.html" text="ProcessInstantiationBuilder" >}}.

 ```java
 runtimeService